evantd/resume/resume.md

 * Can you share attrition/retention rates?
 * How do you encourage diversity in the workplace?
 * What shape is the compensation package?
 That is, what proportion of total compensation tends to be covered by salary, bonuses, & stocks?

+## Salary Range
+A competitive offer for my services will involve total compensation over $250k.